bertiebertolo/Auto_BLASTp/README.md

 1. **Recommended: Use Jupyter Notebook on Microsoft Visual Code**:
    - For better interactivity and visualization, it is highly recommended to run this project in Jupyter Notebook.
    - Download and Install [VS Code](https://code.visualstudio.com/download) (follow the instructions and download based on operating system and open VS code)
-   - Next open the extensions tab and Install the Python and Jupyter Extensions.
+   - Next open the "Extension"s tab and Install the "Python" and Jupyter "Extensions".
-   - Create a new Jupyter notebook file.
+   - Also is is recommended to install the extensions "Excel Viewer" and "Rainbow CSV" for easy results viewing.

+2. **Opening the git repository**
+   - Click on the "Explorer" Tab and click on "Clone Repository".
+   - In the repository name paste this link
+     ```

+     ```

 2. **Install Anaconda**:
    - Download and install [Anaconda](https://www.anaconda.com/products/individual) (which includes Python and package management tools).